jlahteen/juhta.net/README.md

 ## License

-This project is licensed under the MIT License, please see the [LICENSE.md](LICENSE.md) file for more details.
+This project is licensed under the MIT License, please see the [LICENSE.txt](LICENSE.txt) file for more details.

+## Main Features

+The current main features of Juhta.NET are:

+* A process-level configurable application model
+* Library management support for starting and closing any number of libraries with the application
+* Diagnostics message model and a built-in logger
+* Versatile and configurable dependency injection support
+* Command line argument parsing support for console applications
+* Useful common classes
+* Data validation model and a set of validation classes
+* Extension classes
+* Helper classes

+More details can be found in the [here](http://jlahteen.github.io/juhta.net/latest/docs/main-namespaces.html).

 ## Documentation